pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 #### Replacing credhub-interpolate with prepare-tasks-with-secrets
 If you already have implemented the [`credhub-interpolate`][credhub-interpolate] task within your pipeline, this solution should be a _drop in replacement_ if you are not using vars files.
+Note this is only a replacement if using Concourse 5.x or greater.

 If you are using vars files, the `vars` input and the `VARS_PATHS` param will also need to be set on the `prepare-tasks-with-secrets` task.